Post Undergrad: Getting Ready for Medical School or a Gap Year

 - What is the interest rate associated with each loan I’ve been offered?

 You’ll want to look at what aid package is offered to you and compare the award to the cost of attendance at the school, and to the amount you will actually need to fund your education.
-Most schools will require you to sign an award letter in order to accept the financial aid offer, but remember, just because you’re offered a loan, you don’t have to accept the full amount.
+Most schools will require you to accept the financial aid offer, but remember, just because you’re offered a loan, you don’t have to accept the full amount.
 If you’re offered more aid than you need, think about declining it or decreasing the award.
 If you later decide that you actually need more money, you can generally go back and request it again.

 Live Within Your Means